 The Nervous System II (NSII) block is designed to provide instruction in the basic science and clinical foundation required for examination and treatment of disorders of the central nervous system.
-This block will provide a comprehensive overview of the nervous system, including such topics as neuroanatomy, neurophysiology, neuropharmacology, neurochemistry, neuroimmunology and infection, neuropathology, neurobiology and neurology.
+This block will provide a comprehensive overview of the nervous system, including topics such as neuroanatomy, neurophysiology, neuropharmacology, neurochemistry, neuroimmunology and infection, neuropathology, neurobiology and neurology.
 Emphasis will be on neuroanatomy, the mechanisms of disease, differential diagnoses, interpretation of tests and procedures, evaluation of results involving brain pathology, along with application of specific treatment interventions in the management of patients with central nervous system disease.
 Neuroimaging will also be introduced in this block, and the student will be expected to correlate CT and MRI images with gross and microscopic specimens.
 Clinical topics focused on in this block include movement disorders, head trauma, stroke, altered mental states (memory loss, dementia, delirium, coma), seizures, headaches and sleep problems.
 This block will also incorporate the topics and themes of ethics, diagnostics, public health, biomedical informatics and behavioral sciences.

 Educational Program Objectives are a subset of more broadly defined physician competencies, which represent general domains of performance for which the profession and the public hold physicians accountable.